gargalloeric/k8s-learning/docs/namespaces.md

 > [!IMPORTANT]
 >
 > If you want hard multi-tenancy and isolation, you should implement different clusters on different hardware.
-So compromised workloads in on cluster doesn't affect the other.
+So compromised workloads in one cluster doesn't affect the other.

 ## Kubernetes default namespaces